holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/07_recursion/lesson_plan.md

 - Python recursion
     - `examples/decrement.py`
     - Discussion with function call stack
+    - Show what happens if don't have base case
+        - StackOverflowException
+    - Show what happens if print() and recursive step flipped
+        - Count up instead of down
 - Draw a series of shapes together
     - Do fence with turtle
     - See `examples/fence.py.py`